Category: Scraping use cases

 Before starting the extraction process we need to locate the information that is necessary inside the product page we just downloaded.
 We can either use the response.text that we downloaded in previous step or we can go into the product page and use developer tools to inspect the elements.

 You can use F12 to access the developer tools on Google Chrome and press ctrl + shift + c to inspect the element you want.
-We will select and inspect the price element since it is our first target.

 from bs4 import BeautifulSoup